harshitpaunikar1/small-team-devops-delivery-pipeline/.github/project-buildup-history.md

 - Task summary: Late-night fix: resolved a merge conflict that came up when I switched branches to check something else.
 - Deliverable: One of those satisfying small wins.
+## 2023-06-10 - Day 6: Architecture

+- Task summary: Sunday evening, couldn't leave the failing assert alone.
+Tracked it down to a missing sort step.
+Resolved.
+- Deliverable: One of those satisfying small wins.